 If you’re thinking of introducing lemongrass into your life, the most cost-effective method for testing is by purchasing it in its essential oil form.
 We searched the world wide web and used real customer ratings and reviews to find out which oils work and which ones you should avoid.
 We’ve picked out two brands so you can find which one works best for you.

-Majestic Pure sells several different essential oils, 1 of them being a 4-ounce bottle of lemongrass essential oil.
-It costs $17 to $25 depending on the retailer and if it is on sale.
-Some buyers used the oil topically when mixed with a carrier oil while others simply love the fresh, tangy smell and used it with a diffuser.
-Some customers went one step further and used lemongrass essential oil to make homemade bug spray.
+Majestic Pure sells several different essential oils, one of them being a 4-ounce bottle of lemongrass essential oil.
+Some used the oil topically when mixed with a carrier oil while others simply love the fresh, tangy smell and used it with a diffuser.
+Some users went one step further and used lemongrass essential oil to make homemade bug spray.

 Whatever the reason, there were no complaints regarding the oil’s potency.
-There was one customer who said the oil was even little too strong.
+Some said the oil was even a little too strong.
 There were, however, complaints about the low-quality latex dropper which eventually disintegrates.

-Coming in with a smaller price tag is Ola Prima lemongrass essential oil.
-This 4-ounce bottle costs $10 to $15 depending on the retailer.
+Coming in with a smaller budget is Ola Prima lemongrass essential oil.
 It claims to be non-toxic and is all packaged within the United States.
 They also sell 8-ounce and 16-ounce bottles of lemongrass essential oil and several other essential oils.
 Lastly, they offer a money-back guarantee.
 If you are unhappy with their product for whatever reason, the manufacturer will refund your purchase.